Minnesota probe says man fatally shot by police had knife

 ST. PAUL, Minn.
-(AP) — The Minnesota Bureau of Criminal Apprehension says a man fatally shot by a St. Paul police officer last weekend had confronted him with a knife before he was killed.
+(AP) — The Minnesota Bureau of Criminal Apprehension says a man fatally shot by St. Paul police last weekend had confronted an officer with a knife before he was killed.

 The BCA, which is investigating the shooting, says Officer Steve Mattson was on patrol in the Midway neighborhood shortly before 6 p.m.
 Sunday when his squad car was rear-ended at an intersection by 31-year-old Ronald Davis.
 Authorities say Davis was holding a knife when he exited his vehicle and ignored Mattson’s commands to drop it.
 During the confrontation, Mattson shot Davis.